llvm/llvm-project/llvm/docs/LangRef.rst

 Only basic intrinsics list here.
 The constrained version ones may have different behaivor on exception.

-Since some architectures implement minNum/maxNum with +0.0>-0.0, so we define internal ISD::MINNUM_IEEE and ISD::MAXNUM_IEEE.
-They will be helpful to implement minimumnum/maximumnum.

 .. list-table::
    :header-rows: 1
    :widths: 16 28 28 28